-- (a) All notices required by this article must be provided to the alleged violator by certified mail, return receipt requested; by hand delivery by the sheriff or other law enforcement officer, code inspector, or other person designated by the town manager; or by leaving the notice at the violator's usual place of residence with any person residing therein who is above 15 years of age and informing such person of the contents of the notice. - (b) In addition to provision notice as set forth in subsection (a), notice may also be served by publication or posting, as follows: - (1) Such notice must be published once during each week for four consecutive weeks (four publications being sufficient) in a Lee County newspaper of general circulation.
+- (a) All notices required by this article will be provided to the alleged violator by (i) certified mail, return receipt requested, subject to the provisions of § 2-429(b) below; or (ii) by hand delivery by the sheriff or other law enforcement officer, code enforcement officer, or other person designated by the director; or (iii) by leaving the notice at the violator's usual place of residence with any person residing therein who is above 15 years of age and informing such person of the contents of the notice; or (iv) in the case of commercial premises, leaving the notice with the manager or other person in charge. - (b) If notice is sent via certified mail, return receipt requested, to the owner of the property in question at the address listed in the Lee County Tax Collector's Office for tax notices, and at any other address provided to the town by such owner, and is returned as unclaimed or refused, notice may be provided by posting as described in subsections (c)(1) and (2) below and by first class mail directed to the addresses furnished to the town, with a properly executed proof of mailing or affidavit confirming the first class mailing. - (c) In addition to provision of notice as set forth in subsection (a), notice may also be served by publication or posting, as follows: - (1) Such notice will be published once during each week for four consecutive weeks (four publications being sufficient) in a Lee County newspaper of general circulation.
 The newspaper must meet the requirements prescribed under F.S. ch.
 50 for legal and official advertisements.
-Proof of publication must be made in accordance with F.S. §§ 50.041 and 50.051. - (2) In lieu of publication as described in
+Proof of publication must be made in accordance with F.S. §§ 50.041 and 50.051. - (2) In lieu of publication as described in subsection (1), such notice may be posted for at least ten days prior to the hearing or prior to the expiration of any deadline contained in the notice, in at least two locations, one of which must be the property upon which the violation is alleged to exist and the other must be at town hall for the Town of Fort Myers Beach.
+Proof of posting must be by affidavit of the person posting the notice.
+The affidavit must include a copy of the notice posted and the date and places of its posting.

-- subsection (1), such notice may be posted for at least ten days in at least two locations, once of which must be the property upon which the violation is alleged to exist and the other must be at the Lee County Justice Center.
-Proof of posting must be by affidavit of the code inspector posting the notice.
-The affidavit must include a copy of the notice posted and the date and places of its posting. - (3) Notice by publication or posting may run concurrently with, or may follow, an attempt or attempts to provide notice by hand delivery or by mail as required under subsection (a). - (c) Evidence that an attempt has been made to hand deliver or mail notice as provided in subsection (a), together with proof of publication or posting as provided in subsection (b), will be sufficient to show the notice requirements of this article have been met, without regard to whether or not the alleged violator actually received such notice.
+- (3) Notice by publication or posting may run concurrently with, or may follow, an attempt or attempts to provide notice by hand delivery or by mail as required under subsection (a) above. - (d) Evidence that an attempt has been made to hand deliver or mail notice as provided in subsections (a) and (b), together with proof of publication or posting as provided in subsection (c), will be sufficient to show the notice requirements of this article have been met, without regard to whether or not the alleged violator actually received such notice.